 - Butter: For brown butter streusel, begin by browning the butter.
 You’ll be glad you took the time for this extra step!

 - Cinnamon: Cinnamon adds warm, cozy flavor to the streusel topping.
-It’s a common addition when baking with peaches and you’ll love the two paired together in peach muffins and peach quick bread too!
+It’s a common addition when baking with peaches and you’ll love the two paired together in peach muffins, peach cobbler, and peach bread too!

 - Oats: Oats are a key streusel ingredient.
 Use old-fashioned or quick oats.
 If you love the added texture that oats bring, you’ll love these peach bars, too.
 They’re a texture-lover’s dream, just like this crisp!